Home » Volcanoes » Mount Etna

 |Mount Etna in Eruption at Night

 Mount Etna night eruption: A night photo of Mount Etna producing an eruption of glowing ejecta in 2008.
 These spectacular eruptions can be seen from many parts of Sicily.
 Image copyright iStockphoto / Frizi.

 Mount Etna: Introduction

 Etna has displayed a variety of eruption styles, including violent explosions and voluminous lava flows.
-More than 25% of Sicily's population lives on Etna's slopes, and it is the main source of income for the island, both from agriculture (due to its rich volcanic soil) and tourism.
+More than 25% of Sicily's population lives on Etna's slopes, and it is the main source of income for the island, both from agriculture (due to the rich volcanic soil) and tourism.